 3 Chinese Noodles

-Millet seed is still used to make noodles in some of the more rural parts of China today.
-Though wheat noodles are preferred elsewhere for their superior texture it is not known whether they have the same staying power as these ancient millet noodles.[8]
+Millet noodles remain a regional specialty in rural China today.
+While wheat noodles dominate elsewhere due to their superior texture, it remains unclear whether wheat‑based noodles possess the same remarkable staying power as these ancient millet strands.

 2 Roman Egg

-The only other complete Roman egg was found in the city of Rome itself – cradled in the hand of a young girl when she was buried.[9]
+A second complete Roman egg was discovered in the city of Rome itself, cradled in the hand of a young girl interred in a tomb, highlighting the rarity of such preservation.

 1 Egyptian Cheese